home-assistant/home-assistant.io/source/_integrations/dreo.markdown

 ## Prerequisite

-Before you can use this {% term integration %}, all devices must be registered with the Dreo App.
+Before you can use this integration, all devices must be registered with the Dreo App.
 Once registration is complete,  Added dreo integration in Home Assistant.

 ## Fan exposed attributes